fkanlab/knowledge/README.md

-# knowledge
+# Fluoride Knowledge
-A repository for Fluoride knowledge
+A project to archive scientific knowledge on Fluoride and Fluorisis.

+This prokect will make extensive use of the wiki.